• Skip to primary navigation

 • Be sure not to overcook the ground sausage or it could become tough and chewy.

-• Add the cheese immediately after the eggs finish cooking so that it thoroughly melts and gets all gooey!
+• Add the cheese immediately after the eggs finish cooking so that it melts thoroughly and gets all gooey.

 Blackstone Breakfast Slider on plate